What is a bridging loan?

 Options for when bridging finance isn’t for you

-Buying before selling and taking out bridging finance has its risks.
+Taking out bridging finance has its risks.
 We’ve run through the pros and cons, but you need to be truly comfortable with the risks.
-You also need to ensure it’s financially possible for you to manage two loans for a period of time.
+You also need to ensure it’s financially possible for you to manage two loans.
 If not, selling first is the way to go.

 - Try and negotiate a longer settlement period on the sale of your home, so you have more time to find a new house and only have to move once.